-With your consent, which we ask you to give when you decide to download a white paper, we may also transfer Your information to the applicable sponsor of the whitepapers we publish on our Website.
+With your express informed consent, which we ask you to give when you decide to download a White Paper, we may also transfer Your information to the applicable sponsor of the White Papers we publish on our Website.

-The transfer of your data to the overseas White Paper sponsors which are based in countries outside the EEA may carry a risk which we are required under GDPR to highlight to you.
-We ask you to acknowledge this risk when you decide to download a white paper.
-We also ask each of the White Paper sponsors to ensure that your data is processed only in accordance with the applicable UK Data Protection legislation.
+The transfer of Your Information to the overseas White Paper sponsors which are based in countries outside the EEA may carry a risk which we are required under GDPR to highlight to you.
+We ask you to give your express informed acknowledgement of this risk when you decide to download a White Paper.
+We also ask each of the White Paper sponsors to ensure that Your Information is processed only in accordance with the applicable UK Data Protection legislation.

 In order to improve your experience on the Website, we use a feature of your internet browser called a ‘cookie’ to track site usage and remember your preferences including what enewsletters you want to receive.